 If the Earth is able to support a vast abundance and variety of life, it is because it continually receives an enormous amount of energy every day from the Sun.
 Without this regular and prodigious input of energy, we would soon see the terrible effects of the Second Law of Thermodynamics – terrible at least from the perspective of all forms of terrestrial life.
 This solar energy is transformed, first of all, by plants into chemical energy, which, besides allowing them to grow and reproduce, is utilized by other organisms that feed on plants, which, in turn, support other forms of life.
-But at each stage of transformation, there is a significant net loss of useable energy, which accounts for the pyramidal structure of species, with plants at the base, tapering up while their numbers rapidly decrease, towards the apex predators.
+But at each stage of transformation, there is a significant net loss of useable energy, which accounts for the pyramidal structure of species, with plants at the base, tapering as their numbers rapidly decrease, towards the apex predators at the top of the pyramid.
 Even after death, all organisms continue to support some form of life, such as insects, bacteria, and fungi, which decompose the dead remains into a form that can be utilized by plants so they can continue the cycle of life and death.
 Although one may wonder at the mystery of the existence and variety of life, there is no mystery about how life on Earth is able to continue to exist and reproduce itself.

 There is another mistake made by those who are puzzled by the Second Law of Thermodynamics and the seeming contradiction between order (life) and disorder (death or chaos): you cannot use a scientific law that is derived from the observation of actual events to argue that some of those events are improbable or impossible.
 Stated in this manner, it is obvious that this is a completely illogical way of proceeding.
 And yet, those writers and thinkers who are perplexed by the existence of order because of the Second Law of Thermodynamics commit precisely this error.
 They fail to understand that all scientific laws, which are, without exception, generalizations based on observed phenomena, must be consistent with all observed phenomena.
 If there is an inconsistency, whether it is real or apparent, between a scientific law or theory and reality, then either there is something wrong with the law or theory, or, as in this case, there is something wrong with one’s understanding of the law or theory.